naas-act/naas-act.github.io/_posts/2018-12-11-bega-model-flyers.md

 flying, planes, and everything else.

 The field and facilities are excellent, and we were given ample opportunity to join in for some flying fun.
+Special thanks to Wes for the heavy-model certification of our new Extreme Flight Laser 91.

 It can't be any better!
 Many thanks for having us.